dmx-systems/dmx-platform/README.md

 Stop
 ----

-Go to the terminal from where you started and type:
+Go to the terminal window that opened while startup and type:

     exit 0

 This puts the database in a consistent state.
+You can close the terminal window now.

 Update